 The staple dish of the Philippines is usually Chicken and Rice.
 You can find this everywhere.
 Usually, they will provide you with some sort of soy sauce and vinegar on the tables or mixture combination with small hot chili peppers that you break apart and place in this soy sauce mixture.
 In the Philippines, it is very common to eat with your hands, so usually, you take the chicken and dip it in the sauce and eat it with some rice.

 Pork aka Lechon

-The another staple dish of the Philippines is Pork and Rice.
-You eat this the same or similar as the chicken dish above.
+Another staple dish of the Philippines is Pork and Rice.
+You eat this the same or similar to the chicken dish above.

 Adobo is a very common, well-known and popular food in the Philippines.
 It is very common in the United States and in some Filipino Restaurants.
 However, certain restaurants have certain foods in the Philippines.
 For example, chicken is very common in the Philippines but to get a grilled chicken, you might want to find at Lechon Manok stand.

-This dish is a sour soup with a lot of flavor.
-It is filled with cabbage and typically a meat like beef.
-This is a very traditional food of the Philippines.
-Ultimately, I love ordering this at a restaurant especially if my stomach isn’t doing to well.
+This dish is a sour soup with a lot of flavors.
+It is filled with cabbage and typically meat like beef.
+This is a very traditional food in the Philippines.
+Ultimately, I love ordering this at a restaurant especially if my stomach isn’t doing too well.
 It has a very citrusy or sour flavor that makes it enjoyable.

-Balut is what most foreigners are afraid to try but it is a delicacy in the Philippines.
-It is more of a street food and is the well known boiled duck embryo.
+Balut is what most foreigners are afraid to try that it is a delicacy in the Philippines.
+It is more of street food and is the well known boiled duck embryo.